-- Authorizes the Third Frontier Commission (TFC) to make loans, loan guarantees, and grants for coal research and development, authorizes the issuance of \$66 million in general obligations for coal research and development, and appropriates that amount in fiscal year 2009 to be utilized for such purposes. - Authorizes the Director of the Ohio Coal Development Office to use any money received from any royalties, incomes, or profits paid to the Office to make additional loans, loan guarantees, or grants. - Authorizes the issuance of liquor-backed obligations, the proceeds of which may be used to provide assistance for eligible logistics and distribution projects and eligible advanced energy projects. - Requires any assistance provided for logistics and distribution or advanced energy purposes to be evidenced by an agreement, which agreement may require recipients to repay the amount of the assistance plus interest for failing to adhere to the terms of the agreement. - Limits the aggregate amount of obligations that may be issued for eligible advanced energy projects to \$84 million and the aggregate
+- Authorizes the Third Frontier Commission (TFC) to make loans, loan guarantees, and grants for coal research and development, authorizes the issuance of \$66 million in general obligations for coal research and development, and appropriates that amount in fiscal year 2009 to be utilized for such purposes. - Authorizes the Director of the Ohio Coal Development Office to use any money received from the repayment of loans or service charges for loan guarantees and from any royalties, incomes, or profits paid to the Office to make additional loans, loan guarantees, or grants. - Authorizes the issuance of obligations, the proceeds of which may be used to provide assistance for eligible logistics and distribution projects and eligible advanced energy projects. - Requires any loan made for logistics and distribution purposes to be evidenced by a loan agreement and authorizes the Director to require loan recipients to repay the loan amount plus interest for failing to adhere to the terms of the loan agreement. - Requires any grant or loan made for advanced energy purposes to be evidenced by an agreement and authorizes the TFC to require recipients of assistance to repay the amount of the assistance plus interest for failing to adhere to the terms of the agreement.